Search This Blog

 no matter.
 Call me Busman -- or Stately Plump Buck

-Mulligan if you've a mind -- and this is the saddest story
+Mulligan if you've a mind -- for this is the saddest story

 you have ever heard.
 (In a sense I am Jacob Horner and